 I am done with bath toys that don’t bring my baby joy.
 I’m even more done with bath toys that ooze slimy water and need to be cleaned constantly.
 My family and I are breaking up with every bad bath toy we’ve ever had — and you should, too.

 It’s time to make baths fun again.
-Here is a list of bath toys that won’t disappoint you or your little ones.
+Here is our detailed list of the best baby bath toys that won’t disappoint you or your little ones.

 What to Look for in a Bath Toy